1. Keep Opinions to Yourself

 Example B: ‘Rocks fill the hole by mere chance.’
 (This opens the flow and the pacing is not interrupted.)

 In wrestling, an opponent “sells” a move to show the crowd how devastating it was.
 In film, great actors are totally immersed in their character’s reactions to the scene.
 The audience is drawn into the performance and the outcome is magnified.

 The protagonist must be tested as a person to become a hero.
 The reaction to conflict is almost always more important than the action.

 Conflict in first person: Accounting for time can be complicated in first person.
 Outline the peaks of conflict that take place and jump from one peak to the next.
 (A couple of minutes later, three hours later, the following week, etc.) Transitions like these can be used to account for time where nothing notable happened.
 You don’t want to write about the thirty minutes your character spends sitting on the toilet unless it has some conflict.

 Think of the peaks of conflict during your character’s day.
 The conflict should advance the plot and you will notice a nice increase of pace.

 Don’t explain that something big took place in one of these time gaps or your reader will feel cheated.

-Example: 'Michelle packed up and left me last night.'
-(Show, don't tell.)
+Show, don’t tell.
 The reader wants to see the argument and the fighting, her stomping out and slamming the door.
 Call the police if you must.

 17. Ticking Clock and Quests